STARC: A General Framework For Quantifying Differences Between Reward Functions: Proofs of Miscellaneous Claims

 In this Appendix, we provide proofs for several miscellaneous claims and minor propositions made throughout the paper, especially in Section~\ref{section:examples}.

 \begin{proposition} For any policy $\pi$, the function $c : \R \to \R$ given by

 is a canonicalisation function. \end{proposition}

-\begin{proof} To prove that $c$ is a canonicalisation function, we must show \begin{enumerate} \item that $c$ is linear, \item that $c(R)$ and $R$ differ by potential shaping and $S'$-redistribution, and \item that $c(R_1) = c(R_2)$ if $R_1$ and $R_2$ differ by potential shaping and $S'$-redistribution. \end{enumerate} We first show that $c$ is linear.
+\begin{proof} To prove that $c$ is a canonicalisation function, we must show \begin{enumerate} \item that $c$ is linear, \item that $c(R)$ and $R$ only differ by potential shaping and $S'$-redistribution, and \item that $c(R_1) = c(R_2)$ if and only if $R_1$ and $R_2$ only differ by potential shaping and $S'$-redistribution. \end{enumerate} We first show that $c$ is linear.
 Given a state $s$, let $v_s$ be the $|\States||\Actions||\States|$-dimensional vector where

 where the probability is given for a trajectory that is generated from $\pi$ and $\tau$, starting in $s$.
 Now note that $V^\pi(s) = v_s \cdot R$, where $R$ is represented as a vector.
 Using these vectors $\{v_s\}$, it is possible to express $c$ as a linear transformation.